 In that case, a shiny coat for your cat is literally in your hands.
 Brushing your senior cat more often can be kitty’s ticket back to a soft, luxurious coat.
 The American Animal Hospital Association suggests using a fine-toothed comb, one that can dig down a bit and catch the dull, dead hairs a brush may not reach.

 You can also try boosting the omega-3s in your elder cat’s diet, if your vet approves.
-Be sure to add it to kitty’s food, not directly to her fur.
+Be sure to add it to kitty’s food, not directly to their fur.
 “Treat your cat’s dry skin and coat from the inside, not the outside,” Plotnick says.

 Skip the Bath to Preserve the Cat’s Coat

 Plotnick tells WebMD that washing your cat frequently could be another reason for a cat's dry skin.
-Like many vets, he recommends bathing your cat only when her coat is extra dirty -- think grease, something sticky, or other grime that’s hard for a cat to groom away.
+Like many vets, he recommends bathing your cat only when their coat is extra dirty -- think grease, something sticky, or other grime that’s hard for a cat to groom away.

 And when you do bathe kitty, Plotnick suggests finishing with a conditioning rinse made specifically for cats.